Various tidbits about financial aid and the cost of college

 - NY Times article on how to plan to pay for college, organized by school year

-- NY Times article on home equity and financial aid
+- NY Times article on home equity and financial aid with 2020 update

 - NY Times article on full payers finding it easier to gain admission